NazChini/NazChini/README.md

 - 💻 Currently developing the [Zalook App](https://github.com/NazChini/zalook) using Node.js, Vue.js, MongoDB Atlas and Docker.
-- 📝 I am currently learning Nuxt.js and MongoDB Aggregation.
+- 📝 I am currently learning Nuxt.js and MongoDB Aggregation at the Coyotiv School of Software Engineering.
 - 🧘🏻‍♀️ I love baking, cycling and rainy days.
 - 📫 You can connect with me on [Twitter](https://www.twitter.com/NazChini) and [LinkedIn](https://www.linkedin.com/in/nazneen-oomatia).